 My Early Troubling Thoughts

 I started to recall my early days at Bible college (Liberty University).
-During my first year there (1983 – 1984), I remember being shocked to learn that the Bible we have today was in much dispute for centuries in the early church.
-There was great debate over which books were inspired or not inspired by God.
-It wasn’t until the fifth century that all of the books currently found in the New Testament were finally recognized and accepted, and alas, politics did play a role.
+During my first year there (1983 – 1984), I remember being shocked to learn that the Bible we have today was in dispute for centuries in the early church.
+There was significant debate over which books were inspired or not inspired by God.
+It wasn’t until the fourth century that all of the books currently found in the New Testament were finally recognized and accepted (the book of Revelation took the longest to be accepted).
 The Catholic church includes 9 additional books (the Apocrypha) which most Protestant churches reject as being uninspired and filled with error.

 I remembered how disturbing that was to discover.